 The primary mirror focal ratio is f/1.
 This short focal ratio was chosen to make the telescope compact, which helps to keep the telescope structure and the enclosure affordable.
 As the name implies, the primary mirror is 30 meters (98 feet) in diameter, and because it is f/1 it has a focal length of 30 meters.

-The segments are being made from Clearceram, a zero expansion glass and are 45 mm thick (almost 2 inches).
-Manufacturing of the primary mirror segments is very advanced with over half of the segment blanks already fabricated.
-Polishing of the blanks will be distributed amongst four partner countries, efforts to polish and machine the blanks about to start in the USA, have been taking place in Japan and new facilities in India and China are nearing completion.
+The segments are made from Clearceram, a zero expansion glass-ceramic and are 45 mm thick.
+Manufacturing of the primary mirror blanks is very advanced with over half of the segment blanks already fabricated.
+Polishing of the blanks will be distributed amongst four partner countries, with efforts to polish and machine the blanks already started in the USA.
+In addition, roundels have been polished in Japan and new facilities in India and China are nearing completion.

-Testing of the Primary Mirror Support System and the Primary Control System is being carried out with the TMT Multi-Segment Integration and Test (MSIT) facility.
+Testing of the Primary Mirror Support System and the Primary Control System is being carried out with the TMT Multi-Segment Integration and Test (MSIT) facility in Monrovia, California.

 The TMT board of directors in front of the TMT MSIT.
 The MSIT will be populated with 7 Primary Mirror Assemblies consisting of dummy aluminum segments, SSAs and primary mirror actuators.

 The TMT Primary Mirror System has successfully passed the Final Design Review.
 Shown are TMT optics and system engineers and the international review committee in Pasadena, 7/26/2018.
 Image Credit: TMT International Observatory/Fred Kamphues

 It will be mounted in a steel mirror cell that contains the axial and lateral supports for the mirror.
-The mirror cell is held in alignment in the telescope by a hexapod positioning system that can move and tilt the secondary mirror in all degrees of freedom.
+The mirror cell is held in alignment in the telescope by a hexapod positioning system that can move and tilt the secondary mirror in five degrees of freedom.